mihajm/mmstack/packages/translate/README.md

 ];
 ```

-_Note:_ `@mmstack/translate` relies on Angular's `LOCALE_ID` provider.
-You must provide a value for it.
+_Note:_ `@mmstack/translate` relies on Angular's `LOCALE_ID` provider for its default.
+You should provide a value for it.
 How you determine this value (e.g., hardcoded, from server config, from URL segment via a factory provider) is up to your application's architecture.

-The library assumes this `LOCALE_ID` is static for the duration of the application session and requires a page refresh to change.
+By default the library assumes this `LOCALE_ID` is static for the duration of the application session and requires a page refresh to change.
+You can however opt in to dynamic locale switching via `injectDynamicLocale`. see usage note 5 for details :)

 ## Usage